15 Top-Rated Day Trips from Barcelona

-Sitges also has tantalizing gastronomy and a wonderful selection of gourmet restaurants.
-The local cuisine is known for its hearty Catalan dishes such as pa amb tomàquet, toast topped with garlic and olive oil seasoned tomatoes (similar to Italian bruschetta); xató, a salad of endive served in a spicy sauce; and fideuà, a seafood dish made with noodles.
+Besides beaches and architecture, Sitges is equally renowned for its gastronomy.
+The city boasts a wonderful selection of gourmet restaurants.
+The local cuisine includes hearty Catalan dishes such as pa amb tomàquet, toast topped with garlic and olive oil seasoned tomatoes (similar to Italian bruschetta); xató, a salad of endive served in a spicy sauce; and fideuà, a seafood dish made with noodles.

 3. The Costa Brava

-Of all Spain's coastal stretches, perhaps the most picturesque is the Costa Brava, a 1,240-mile stretch of cliff-backed beaches.
-One of Europe's favorite beach destinations, the coast has plenty of cultural attractions and has long been a favorite haunt of artists.
+Of all Spain's coastal stretches, perhaps the most sublime is the Costa Brava, a 1,240-mile stretch of cliff-backed beaches.
+One of Europe's favorite seaside destinations, the coast has plenty of cultural attractions and things to do.
+It has also long been a favorite haunt of artists.

 Santa Susanna's historic town center has watchtowers built from the 15th to 18th centuries to protect against pirates, but most tourists head straight to one of its three beaches: Platja de Llevant is the busiest, Platja de les Caletes is quieter, and Platja de les Dunes has a yacht club and is ideal for sailing, windsurfing, and scuba diving.

 Another popular resort town, Tossa de Mar is renowned for its pristine natural environment.
-The main beaches have excellent facilities, and the sheltered coves offer peaceful spots.
+The main beaches have excellent facilities, and the sheltered coves offer peaceful ambience.

-Calella de Palafrugell has the inviting ambience of an old fishing village, its sandy beach nestled in a picturesque, sheltered cove with calm waters, rated Blue Flag for safety.
+Calella de Palafrugell has the inviting atmosphere of an old fishing village.
+Its sandy beach is nestled in a picturesque, sheltered cove with calm waters, rated Blue Flag for safety.

-A great way to visit Calella de Palafrugell and other beach towns is on the Girona and Costa Brava Small Group Tour from Barcelona.
-You can admire the scenery along the way while someone else watches the road.
-The 10-hour trip by minivan includes a guided walking tour of Girona, as well as stops to explore the quaint villages along the Catalonian coast.
+A great way to visit Calella de Palafrugell and other beach towns is on the Girona and Costa Brava Small-Group Tour from Barcelona.
+You can admire the scenery along the way, while your chauffeur drives along the coast.
+The 10-hour trip by minivan includes a guided walking tour of Girona, as well as a stop at a quaint historic village.

-Girona has one of the best-preserved medieval Jewish quarters in Spain; its Arab baths are now part of a Capuchin convent; and its 11th-century cathedral boasts a rare masterpiece of Romanesque textile art.
+Girona has one of the best-preserved medieval Jewish quarters in Spain; its Arab baths are now part of a Capuchin convent; and the Catedral de Santa María de Girona (built in the 11th century and completed in the 18th century) boasts a rare masterpiece of Romanesque textile art.